juicyfroot/juicyfroot/README.md

-- 👋 Hi, I’m @juicyfroot
+- 👋 Hi, call me JOYCE
 - 👀 I’m interested in ...
-CYBERSECURITY, INTERNET OF THINGS, ARTIFICIAL INTELLIGENCE, and INTERACTION DESIGN
+UI/UX DESIGN AND RESEARCH, CYBERSECURITY, and definitely WORLD TRAVEL
 - 🌱 I’m currently learning ...
-NOTHING.
-I'M TAKING A HOT GIRL SUMMER. 🤙 (まあ、日本語を勉強している...)
+PYTHON
 - 💞️ I’m looking to collaborate on ...
-TAKING ALL PROJECTS.
+TAKING ON ALL PROJECTS
 - 📫 How to reach me ...
-CONTACT FOR WHATSAPP OR E-MAIL
+DM ON TWITTER @JUICYFROOT__

 <!---
 juicyfroot/juicyfroot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.